Grocery Budget Calculator Table with Examples

 Average Cost of Groceries by Age

 It’s not just geography that can impact how much you spend on groceries.
 Your age and budget can also play a role.
 Let’s look at how spending can differ by age and budget sizes.
-Note that these figures are suggestions and reflect a grocery bill for two.
+Note that these figures are suggestions and reflect a grocery bill for one for one week.

 Age Group Low Budget Moderate Budget Liberal Budget